Seckel Isaac Fränkel

 Seckel Isaac Fränkel (1765–1835) was a German-Jewish communal activist and scholar.
-In 1818, when the new Hamburg Temple was formally inaugurated, Fränkel, with Meyer Israel Bresselau, published a new prayer book for the Temple, considered the first Reform liturgy.
+In 1818, when the new Hamburg Temple was formally inaugurated, Fränkel, with Meyer Israel Bresselau, published a new siddur (prayer book) for the Temple, considered the first Reform liturgy.
+The siddur was known as "Seder ha-'Abodah, Minhag Ḳehal Bayit Ḥadash" ("Ordnung der Oeffentlichen Andacht für die Sabbath und Festtage des Ganzen Jahres, nach dem Gebrauche des Neuen Tempel-Vereins") and was written in both Hebrew and German.
+The reading began from left to right and the Hebrew pronunciation was Sephardi.

 He was also translated most of the Jewish apocrypha from Greek into Hebrew (1830).